 A popular method of making stencils for screen printing is to use the Diazo Photo Emulsion.
 The screen is prepared with the photo emulsion and a negative printed on acetate is placed on the screen before it is exposed to a bright light source (find out more about Diazo Photo Emulsion).

-Here is a useful excerpt about emulsion exposure from Ruth Brown's book Digital Imagery on Fabric, page 74.
-Ruth's book explores a number of techniques including cyanotypes, Bubble Jet Set 2000 and photo transfers.
+The following text is an excerpt about emulsion exposure from Ruth Brown’s book Digital Imagery on Fabric, page 74.
+Ruth’s book explores a number of techniques including cyanotypes and photo transfers.

 Timing of the Emulsion Exposure is vital.
 Speedball give a chart of suggested timings for two different bulbs in relation to the screen size and the light distance:

 8 x 10 inches

 |16 x 20 inches||17 inches||1 hr 32 mins|

 |18 x 20 inches||17 inches||1 hr 32 mins|

 |12x 18 inches||15 inches||16 mins|